OJB-Quantum/Navaho-Linguistics/README.md

 ________________________________________________________________________________________________________________________________________________
 ## Plans for this repository:

-- [x] Generate a table of Navaho characters in unicode
+- [x] Generate a table of Navaho characters in unicode.

+- [ ] Generate a table of words and phrases by Onri that need to be converted into digital text.

 - [ ] The quick brown fox jumped over the lazy dog, example in Navaho.